Autoregression vs Diffusion - Understanding Sampling via Optimal Transport

 Autoregression vs. Diffusion

-Feature Autoregression (Knothe-Rosenblatt) Flow / Diffusion (Unconstrained) Map Form \(T_i(x_i \vert x_{<i}) = F^{-1}_{Q_i \vert Q_{<i}}(F_{P_i \vert P_{<i}}(x_i))\) Ideal OT map: \(T(x) = \nabla \psi(x)\); practical parameterization: learn \(v_\theta(x,t)\) Tractability Exact sequential 1D inversions Learned via velocity regression Structural Bias Arbitrary coordinate ordering None (isotropic) Training Signal Exact likelihood: \(\sum_i \log p(x_i \vert x_{<i})\) CFM / score matching Inference \(D\) sequential steps ODE integration (or one-step maps)
+Feature Autoregression (Knothe-Rosenblatt) Flow / Diffusion (Unconstrained) Map Form \(T_i(x_i \vert x_{<i}) = F^{-1}_{Q_i \vert Q_{<i}}(F_{P_i \vert P_{<i}}(x_i))\) Learn an unconstrained transport map; OT ideal: \(T(x) = \nabla \psi(x)\) Tractability Exact sequential 1D inversions Learned numerically rather than by exact coordinatewise inversions Structural Bias Fixed coordinate or token ordering No required coordinate order; bias comes from architecture, coupling, and path choice Typical Training Signal Exact likelihood: \(\sum_i \log p(x_i \vert x_{<i})\) CFM, score matching, likelihood, or distillation variants Typical Inference \(D\) sequential steps ODE/SDE integration, denoising, or one-step maps

 Two 2D pictures help keep the distinction straight.
 First, we compare two exact continuous maps at the population-law level: same source law, same target law, different map.
 Then we pass to a finite-sample discretization of those same laws: one frozen source cloud, one frozen target cloud, and two couplings on the same cached point set.